 You can use NELSON to search the library’s books, e-books, e-journals, videos and more.
 Sign-in with your University login to access the full-text.
 If the item is available electronically you’ll see a link to the full-text online.
 If the content is available in print, you’ll see a shelfmark letting you know where to find the book on the shelf.

-NELSON is a broad search tool, so for a more focused search you can search the specialist databases for business directly.
-You’ll find these listed under the Databases tab on NELSON.
-You can also use the links below to go directly to the databases that you'll find relevant for your course.
+NELSON is a broad search tool, so for a more focused search you can search the databases for business directly.
+You’ll find these listed under the A-Z Databases link on NELSON where you can filter by subject to Business and Management.